About iCatalyst

 What iCatalyst CKS Does

-iCatalyst (Collaborative Knowledge Solutions) is a Washington, DC-based practice dedicated to building the collaborative architectures that allow government institutions, civil society organizations, technology companies, and foundations to design and prototype collaborative systems, AI governance frameworks, and organizational transformation programs.
+iCatalyst (Collaborative Knowledge Solutions) is a Washington, DC-based practice dedicated to building the collaborative architectures that allow government institutions, civil society organizations, technology companies, and foundations to design and prototype collaborative systems and organizational transformation programs.

 Collaborative Systems